sarvasvarora/sarvasvarora.github.io/_pages/cv.md

 #### McGill University (September 2020 - December 2023) <br> GPA: 3.61

-I am currently pursuing Bachelor's degree at McGill University as a Computer Science major, along with a Statistics minor.
+I graduated from McGill University with a Bachelor's degree in Computer Science, along with a minor in Statistics.
 Throughout my undergraduate degree, I took courses in Distributed Systems, Database System, Computer Networks, Cloud Computing, Software Privacy, Parallel Computing, Applied Machine Learning, NLP, Probability and Statistics, and Applied Linear Algebra.
-Apart from that, I was involved with the McGill Computer Science Undergraduate Society (CSUS) as its VP Internal, where I was responsible for organizing the Industry Mentorship Program, and designing CSUS stickers and merch.
+Apart from academics, I was involved with the McGill Computer Science Undergraduate Society (CSUS) as its VP Internal, where I was responsible for organizing the Industry Mentorship Program, and designing CSUS stickers and merch.
 I was also involved in Hack McGill as a developer, where I was responsible for working on the McHacks website.

 #### Banasthali Public School (April 2018 - March 2020) <br> GPA: 95.6%